mark-zs/neutro-woocommerce-payment-gateway/wp-content/plugins/neutro-woocommerce-payment-gateway/readme.txt

 == Installation ==
 Before you can use neutro you need to get an API key from https://app.neutro.net/#/merchant/new.
 Note that at first the API will work with a test bank.
 You will need to be confirmed before you can use the live Neutro payment gateway.
+All payments done before confirmation will be from a mock NatWest account (no matter which bank you choose).
+For the mock NatWest bank account use '123456789012'.

 Once installed and activated on WordPress you need to go into your WooCommerce -> Settings -> Payments and click Manage next to Neutro.
 Here you should pace your API key